 Skyscanner - Skyscanner is probably my no.1 go to when searching for anything holiday based.
 Forget Tui, Easyjet or Ryanair.
 Skyscanner searches these plus hundreds more outlets to find you the cheapest deals available for your selected dates (This is where I got my flights to Berlin for £40).

 Jacks Flight Club - ''We let you know when flights to amazing destinations go really, reaaally cheap!''
 And this aint wrong, Jacks' Flight Club is a really great website to subscribe to for free.
 By providing your e-mail address, Jack sends you 3 alerts a week with super cheap flights from the UK to destinations across the globe.
 For example, this week I received an alert for return flights from Manchester & London - Cuba for £250.
 It's crazy cheap.
 Below in the e-mail there's instructions on where and how to book, and that's it!

 If you're a CSL premium tenant you can also get £10 off a premium annual subscription, where you're sent more alerts first before anyone else for a higher change of bagging them before they sell out.
-Give us a call or pop in to the office for more info on how to redeem this deal!
+Give us a call or pop in to the hub for more info on how to redeem this deal!

 Air bnb - For a little bit of background, Air bnb is an American company which operates an online marketplace and hospitality service for people to lease or rent short-term lodging including holiday cottages, apartments, home stays, hostel beds and more depending on what you're looking for!
 Due to the amount of options and landlords available on the website, renting a bedroom can start at as little as £14 a night.